nutboltu/angular-app-skeleton/README.md

-# Angular Single Application Seed
+# Angular app skeleton

-This is the seed of an angular single application.
+This is the seed of an angular application.

 It uses :